-Where a school structure is under review, as a means to avoiding compulsory redundancy it may be reasonable to displace an employee in a post not at risk, in order to retain an otherwise redundant member of staff.
-Human Resources should be contacted where this is being considered by the school.
+Where a school structure is under review, as a means to avoiding compulsory redundancy it may be reasonable to displace an employee in a post not at risk (including in another school), in order to retain an otherwise redundant member of staff.
+NYHR should be contacted where this is being considered by the school.

-- the displaced employee must be willing to volunteer for redundancy. - the volunteer must be skills cross-matched with the redundant post-holder. - the Headteacher/Governors at the receiving school will decide if the match is suitable in accordance with the redeployment process. - early consultation with Human Resources is recommended.
+- the displaced employee must be willing to volunteer for redundancy - the volunteer must be skills cross-matched with the redundant post-holder - the Headteacher/Governors at the receiving school will decide if the match is suitable in accordance with the redeployment process. - · early consultation with NYHR is recommended.